HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 This IG was developed by the [Gravity Project], which aims to build and promulgate consensus driven social determinants of health (SDOH) data standards for health and social care interoperability and use among multi-stakeholders.
 Both the project and this implementation guide are focused on the U.S. environment.
 This IG leverages content from the [US Core Implementation Guide](https://www.hl7.org/fhir/us/core/) and binds to US-specific terminology.
 However, the basic constructs and interaction patterns may well be applicable outside the U.S.

 The IG supports the following use cases:
-* 	Document SDOH data in conjunction with patient encounters with providers, payers, and community services
+* 	Documenting SDOH data in conjunction with patient encounters with providers, payers, and community services
-*   Document and track SDOH-related interventions to completion
+*   Referring patients to Community Based Organizations (CBOs) to address SDOH needs via an electronic workflow.
+The referral framework includes support for intermediary organizations to manage service delivery, closed loop feedback to the ordering clinician and direct engagement with the patient and their care-givers.
 * 	Identifying cohorts of individuals that have a common relationship to another entity (e.g., covered by the same payer)

 {% include img.html img="ConceptualFramework.png" caption="Figure 1: Conceptual Framework for SDOH Clinical Care" %}